FASP-QAT/qat-documentation/docs/user/18-acronyms.md

 ---
 id: acronyms
-title: Acronyms & Definitions
+title: Acronyms & Terms
-sidebar_label: Acronyms
+sidebar_label: Acronyms & Terms
-sidebar_position: 18
+sidebar_position: 0
 ---
-# Section 15.
-Acronyms
+# Acronyms & Terms

 This page provides definitions for commonly used acronyms and terms within the QAT application and documentation.